earthlab/firedpy/README.md

 #### 1.1 Package Installer for Python (pip):

 - **Step #1**: Install the Geospatial Data Abstraction Library (GDAL) on your machine, if it is not installed already.
-The installation method depends on your operating system (OS) and package manager (for Linux and MacOS).
+The installation method depends on your operating system (OS) and package manager (for Linux and macOS).
 Below are a subset of installation options (see the GDAL Documentation page for official downloads: https://gdal.org/en/stable/download.html).

-    **MacOS (brew)**
+    **macOS (brew)**
     ```bash
     brew install gdal
     ```